worldskillswebtechnologies/speed2024/README.md

-# WorldSkills Lyon 2024 - Speed Test Tasks (South Korea)
+# WorldSkills Lyon 2024 - Speed Test Tasks

 This repository contains the Speed Test Tasks submitted by South Korea for the **WorldSkills Lyon 2024** competition.